foodforarabbit/fusionjs/private/fusion-plugin-secure-headers/README.md

-# graphene-secure-headers
+# @uber/graphene-secure-headers

-A Graphene plugin to improve the security by setting headers, such as Content Security Policy, X-Frame-Options...etc.

 ## Overview

-TODO: Write an overview of what "graphene-secure-headers" does.
-TODO: If this section is empty, please contact [Dennis Lin](dennis.lin@uber.com).
+A Graphene plugin to improve the web application security by setting headers, such as Content Security Policy, X-Frame-Options...etc.

 ## Installation